 “If you’re illustrating an ocean or other body of water,” says Newman, “often you want that body of water to reflect the sky a little bit.”
 A bright blue sky obviously won’t have a dark ocean beneath it.
 Rather, an ocean under a summer sky will be only slightly darker than that sky, but still vivid.

 If your watery surface reflects elements like trees or people, think about how the water moves and where your light source comes from.
-The relative stillness or motion of the water will inform how distorted your reflection is, and the direction and intensity of the light source will affect any flares or flashes on that reflection.
-Reflections in water are transparent and shadowy, so use more muted colors to show that.
+The relative stillness or motion of the water will inform how distorted your reflection is and the direction and intensity of the light source will affect any flares or flashes on that reflection.
+Reflections in water are transparent and shadowy, so use more muted colours to show that.

-Drawing waves, splashes, and water in motion.
+Drawing waves, splashes and water in motion.

 Almost any ocean or lake has waves.
 Sometimes those waves can be small, a few bits of motion upon a surface.
 “It’s almost like fabric blowing in the wind,” says illustrator and comic artist Jonathan Case.
 “That’s what the surface tension of water looks like.”
-That surface can flow gently or rapidly, but as it flows you can use bubbles and water ripples to communicate the motion.
+That surface can flow gently or quickly, but as it flows you can use bubbles and water ripples to communicate the motion.
 “If you want to communicate the flow of water, you need to pick areas where you have these nice, soft blowing lines interrupted by these shorter, bubbled areas,” says Case.

 While you avoid straight lines and defined forms, remember the general shape and flow of your drawing.
 “All of these forms as they interact with each other are going to flow into one another,” says Case.
 “But the smaller ones are going to be superseded fairly quickly by the larger ripples.”

-Water and color.
+Water and colour.